 Although many people are good at spotting the early signs of a headache, sometimes a migraine can sneak up unexpectedly.
 When this happens, you may have a severe migraine with poor response to medication before you even know it.

-This is where a migraine alert dogs are very helpful.
+This is where a service dog for migraines can be very helpful.
 One of the things that these dogs do is pick up on the possibility of a migraine during the early phases, hopefully in enough time to treat it before a headache gets very bad.

 Many migraine sufferers go through an early phase, called the prodrome phase, that may happen 48 hours before the pain symptoms begin.
 During this phase, there are symptoms related to changes in the nervous system that include:

 Migraine therapy dogs are trained to support subtle changes in your behavior that might not be immediately obvious to you.
 Dogs are very acutely aware of everything that goes on with their owners and is likely to pick up on these changes very quickly.